 Not everyone has the same disposable income nor should one assume they do.
 A humble present is more appropriate especially when you factor in how many parties can take place in one year.

+Be aware that transport and timing may be an issue.
 Not everyone has their own mode of transport.
 Please be aware of geographic location and factor in the possibility of car-pooling.

 Please ensure your intent to participate is clearly communicated as much preparation (food and otherwise) is necessary.